ljbade/wolf4sdl/README.txt

 Just rename the file extension from ".devpack" to ".tar.bz2" and unpack it with for example WinRAR.
 Then add the directories include/SDL and lib to the according search paths in your project.

+TODOs:
+ - Add PC speaker emulation
+ - Center non-ingame screens for resolutions being a multiple of 320x240
+ - Add support for any graphic resolution >= 320x200

 Known bugs: